 During production, Peter Jackson hosted a video production diary, made specifically for the fan website, kongisking.net.
-Diary "entries", posted every 2-3 days, were created by the same company responsible for the Lord Of The Rings DVD sets and gave an exclusive look at the production of the film, with other cast and crew members often acting as "guides".
-Eventually visitors to the website were invited to email in questions to potentially be answered in future videos.
+Diary "entries", posted every two to three days, were created by the same company responsible for the Lord Of The Rings DVD sets, and gave an exclusive look at the production of the film, with other cast and crew members often acting as "guides".
+Eventually visitors to the website were invited to e-mail in questions to potentially be answered in future videos.

 Peter Jackson likes to shoot animatics in pre-viz for most of his big action sequences.
 Before the film started shooting, he screened the animatic for his cast and crew, most of whom were in tears at the end of this screening.

-The exterior of the fictional Alhambra Theater where Kong is put on display is modeled after the Paramount Theater, built in 1927, at 1501 Broadway in New York City - particularly the lavish, ornamental marquee.
-In later years the Paramount would be home to World Wrestling Federation/Entertainment's two restaurants (WWF New York and WWE The World), and then the Hard Rock Cafe.
+The exterior of the fictional Alhambra Theater, where Kong is put on display, is modeled after the Paramount Theater, built in 1927, at 1501 Broadway in New York City - particularly the lavish, ornamental marquee.
+In later years, the Paramount would be home to the World Wrestling Federation/Entertainment's two restaurants (WWF New York and WWE The World), and then the Hard Rock Café.

 The trivia items below may give away important plot points.